 Material and methods

-The present investigation was undertaken during 2023-24.
-The experiments were conducted in the laboratory of Department of Plant Pathology, College of Agriculture, Ummedganj, Kota.
+The present investigation was conducted from 2023 to 2024.
+The experiments were conducted in the laboratory of the Department of Plant Pathology, College of Agriculture, Ummedganj, Kota.

 Symptomatology

 In the field, the disease’s most obvious signs were loss of turgidity, interveinal clearing, and leaf chlorosis.
 The disease’s distinctive sign, the appearance of brown to dark purple bands on the stem that grow upward from the plant’s base, was also detected.
-The infection induced vascular wilt, mycelial masses clogged the xylem vessels, resulting in typical browning and blacking of the tissues apparent when the main stem and major branches were cut apart.
+The infection induced vascular wilt, mycelial masses clogged the xylem vessels, resulting in typical browning and blacking of the tissues was apparent when the main stem and major branches were cut apart.
 The disease’s usual symptoms in plants include slow or rapid withering and drying of green portions, akin to drought.

 Media study and epidemiological study of the pathogen (temperature and pH)